joshkoenig/headless-drupal-angular/README.md

 Pull requests are welcome.

-## Setup
+## Quickstart

+1. Clone this repo, run ```bower install``` and the
+2. Visit app/index.html

+You are now seeing content pulled from the Drupal 8 instance backing the demo site that I have running on Pantheon.
+Feel free to start experimenting with your own Angular implementation.
+Or start a demo with another framework!

+## Running it w/your own Drupal Install

+Going beyond the most basic demo, you will likely want to customize the back-end a little bit as well.
+Getting your own up and running is pretty simple:

 1. Start with a fresh Drupal 8 instance.
 [Use Pantheon if you like](https://www.getpantheon.com/d8)
 2. Enable all the core REST Services module.
 3. Copy in the provided rest.settings.yml configuration.
-4. Clone this repo, run ```bower install``` and the put the resulting app directory in with Drupal
+4. Change the ```mySite``` variable at the top of ```app.js``` or ```alt.js``` to point to your own site.
-5. Visit app/index.html
+5. ???
-6. ????
-7. Profit!
+6. Profit!

 ## TODO: